2019–20 AEK Athens F.C. season: Overview

 With Kostenoglou at the bench, the team showed the feeling of self-preservation and gave a boost in their performance, but the season seemed to be problematic from the start.
 AEK were presenting last year's problems and could not follow Olympiacos and PAOK in the title race.
 Thus, at the beginning of December, the management ended their collaboration with Kostenoglou.
-The new technical director, Ilija Ivić brought in well-known coach, Massimo Carrera, who had previously success with Spartak Moscow.
+The new technical director, Ilija Ivić brought in well-known manager, Massimo Carrera, who had previously success with Spartak Moscow.
 The Italian entered with great appetite and the club showed willingness to strengthen their roster, after acquiring on loan Damian Szymański and Sergio Araujo, in his third spell at the club.
 AEK were going through a good period in terms of results, ending up in third place before the start of the play-offs.

 During that period the crisis COVID-19 pandemic began, and the banning measures of all sporting activities slow down the course of AEK and essentially put the completion of the season in uncertainty.
 Eventually, the season restarted in early June with the play-offs.
 There, AEK did not maintain the same image as they did before the interruption and lost the opportunity to finish second in a match that was accompanied by the incomprehensible for many decision of the administration not to object to the match against PAOK since the latter team had knowingly come down with unreviewed health cards of the footballers, which would have resulted in their nullification in this particular match if AEK had done what the law stipulates.